gplsi/lm-evaluation-harness/DOCKER.md

 In order to use [lm-evaluation-harness] inside a docker container, you have to follow this steps.

-1. Clone the repository and swith to branch docker.
+1. Clone the repository and switch to branch docker.

 ```
 git clone https://github.com/gplsi/lm-evaluation-harness.git